-In 1985, Microsphere published Skool Daze, a game for the Sinclair ZX Spectrum.
-Later in the same year, the sequel Back to Skool was published.
+In 1984, Microsphere published Skool Daze, a game for the Sinclair ZX Spectrum.
+In 1985, the sequel Back to Skool was published.

-Each game was based in a boys' school (though Back to Skool added a playground and a girls' school) and revolved around the antics of Eric, the hero.
+Each game is based in a boys' school (though Back to Skool adds a playground and a girls' school) and revolves around the antics of Eric, the hero.
 In Skool Daze, Eric must steal his report card from the school safe - the combination of which must be extracted from the teachers' brains using flashing shields or, in the case of the history teacher, post-hypnotic suggestion.
 In Back to Skool, Eric must get his report card back into the school safe, this time with the extra help provided by a water pistol, stinkbombs, a bike, mice, a frog and a girlfriend.